|Undergrad Catalog StKate.edu|

 SALE 3330 Professional Sales: Customer Centered Selling

 Fashion merchandising majors satisfy the Writing Requirement for Majors by completing FASH 2150.
-You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing intensive courses (CORE 1000 and CORE 3990, and one other writing intensive course in this or another department).
+You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing intensive courses (CORE 1000 or 2000, CORE 3990, and one other writing intensive course in this or another department).